upbound/configuration-scratch/README.md

 ## What's Inside

 A Crossplane configuration bundles a set of APIs.
-The [crossplane.yaml](https://github.com/upbound/configuration-scratch/blob/main/crossplane.yaml) is the definition file for a Configuration.
+The [crossplane.yaml](https://github.com/upbound/configuration-scratch/blob/main/crossplane.yaml) is the definition file for a configuration.
 This configuration has no APIs defined because it is from scratch.

 ## Next Steps